Dahamey/Statistics/Parametric Test Vs Non-Parametric Test/Parametric Test Vs Non-Parametric Test.md

 * If your data is **normally distributed**, use the **parametric tests** e.g. : t-test, ANOVA or Pearson Correlation.

-* If your data is **not normally distributed**, use the **non-parametric tests** e.g. : Mann-WhitneyU test or a Spearman Correlation.
+* If your data is **not normally distributed**, use the **non-parametric tests** e.g. : Mann-Whitney U test or a Spearman Correlation.

-Of coursen you still have to check if there are further assumptions for the respective test.
+Of course you still have to check if there are further assumptions for the respective test.
 But in general, there are less assumptions for non-parametric tests than for parametric tests.

 Parametric tests are generally mor powerful than non-parametric tests.